lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 >
 >You can login to [[!UICONTROL Admin Console]](https://adminconsole.adobe.com/enterprise/overview) directly or from Brand Portal.
 If you login to Admin Console directly, follow Steps 4-7 in the procedure below to add users to a product profile.

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the toolbar at the top, click the Experience Manager logo to access administrative tools.

    ![AEM Logo](assets/aemlogo.png)